 How to Research the Banking Sector (Key Points)

 Liquidity is controlled by the Reserve Bank of India (RBI).

-India is a growing economy and demand for credit is high though it could be cyclical.
+India is a growing economy and demand for credit is high though it could be cyclical in nature.

 Barriers to entry